-How to tell if your weed is dry enough for ya to finish trimming and begin curing?
-If the cure is too early, weed too wet, there is a risk of the weed molding in the jar.
-If the cure is with weed too dry, there is little to no cure and your weed will smoke harsh, like the grass from your front lawn, Yuck.
-So, it is important that the plant is dry enough before the plant is in the bottle curing.
+Can you tell if your weed is dry enough to finish trimming and begin curing?
+How come it matters?
+So how do you dry weed?
+If the cure is too early, and your weed too wet, there is a risk of the weed molding in the jar.
+If the cure is with weed too dry, there is little to no cure and your weed will smoke harsh, like the cut grass from your front lawn.
+So, it is important that the plant is at the proper point to trim and bottle cure.

 PLANT PREPARATION TO DRY

-Once the weed plant has been cut down for drying, the plant is trimmed as desired of fan/sugar/other leaves and hung upside down to begin drying.
+Cut down for plant for drying.
+The plant is trimmed as desired of fan/sugar/other leaves and hung upside down to begin drying.
 Growers may fully trim the plants when hanging plants to dry, or fully trim plant when drying is complete.
-It is easier to trim plants before drying, or hung upside down.
+The easiest way is to trim plants before drying, or hung upside down.

 Keep the humidity of the environment at 45% – 55%.
-It is important to maintain air humidity.
-It is the easiest environmental element to control.
-Circulate the air without the use of fans.
-Direct fans on the plants would dry them too quickly.
+It is important to maintain air humidity and the easiest environmental element to control.
+Circulate the air gently.
+Do not use direct fans on the plants as this would dry them too quickly.
 The dry should be gradual, not quick.
 After 4 – 5 days, begin checking plant for dryness.
 Around 10 days after plants hung upside down, plants should be dry enough for final trim, and putting plants in jars for curing.
 Is the plant dry enough for ya?

 EASY TEST FOR DRYNESS